7sg56/stamped-v0/docs/ENV.md

 - Ensure backend is running on correct port
 - Verify CORS settings in backend

-**Email not sending**
-- Verify email credentials
-- Check if 2FA is enabled (use app password)
-- Test with a simple email service first

 **Database connection failed**
 - Check MongoDB is running
 - Verify connection string format